TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 cluster_001  cluster_003  cluster_004  cluster_005  cluster_006  cluster_007  cluster_008
 ```

-As you can see in this example we get rid off the cluster_002 ...
+As you can see in this example we get rid of the cluster_002 ...
 After this we can continue with the following step of Trycycler that is Reconciling contigs:

 Trycycler reconcile will: